Background

 A recent addition to the list of potential occupiers is:

-deliver their own community nutrition and install a commercial kitchen.
+Surplus Food Charity: We have strong interest from this industry; to deliver community nutrition and install a commercial kitchen.

 Millco had previously presented a Community Sauna company to the working group and